2014 Kobanî protests: Legal prosecution of the protestors

-Erdoğan has repeatedly blamed the Peoples Democratic Party (HDP) for the deaths during the Kobanî protests.
+Erdoğan has repeatedly blamed the Peoples Democratic Party (HDP) for the deaths during the Kobanî protests, whereas the HDP blamed Turkish police for the outbreak of violence.

 Selahattin Demirtaş and Figen Yüksekdağ, Co-Chairs of the HDP in 2014, were arrested due to other charges in November 2016 but from September 2019 onwards, were also prosecuted for the Kobani protests.
 The prosecutors initiated the investigation against Demirtaş and Yüksekdağ the same day Demirtaş demanded his release due to a courts verdict, that he was to be released pending trial.
 In September 2020, the investigations were expanded onto the leading politicians of the HDP and the Democratic Regions Party (BDP) at the time of the protests.
 Sirri Süreyya Önder, and Ayhan Bilgen were detained on 25 September 2020.
 The prosecution of 82 supporters of the protests during September 2020, has led to other protests against the prosecution.
 During October, Sebahat Tuncel, Aysel Tuğluk and Gültan Kişanak, all imprisoned at the time, received new arrest warrants due to the protests.
 Gülser Yıldırım was also summoned to deliver a statement, following which she was released into house arrest.
-In the trial of Kişanak, secret witnesses are being used.
+In the trial of Kişanak, secret witnesses had been used.
 The HDP has called several times for a parliamentary commission which would investigate the events causing the protests, but their demands were rejected by politicians of the AKP and their political ally the Nationalist Movement Party (MHP).
+Overall, 108 Kurdish politicians were put on trial in relation to the Kobanî protests.

 In January 2021, the president of the MHP Devlet Bahçeli, called for the closure of the HDP due to its involvement in the Kobanî protests.
 On 2 March 2021, the Court of Cassation requested the case file regarding the Kobani protests and on 17 March the State Prosecutor of the Court of Cassation filed a lawsuit before the Constitutional Court demanding the closure of the HDP.

+In May 2024, several HDP politicians were convicted, among them Demirtaş and Yüksekdağ who were sentenced to 42 and just over 30 years in prison, respectively.